jlewicki/tree_state_machine/README.md

 application domain.
 In general, there is a builder class for each type of node in the tree, and you build the tree starting from the root, similar to the way you build a widget tree in Flutter.

-> Note: The termrs 'state' and 'node' are sometimes used interchangably, but in fact they are distinct.
+> Note: The terms 'state' and 'node' are sometimes used interchangably, but in fact they are distinct.
 A `TreeState` represents message handling behavior, while a node represents the position of a state within a state tree.
 Application code typically does not interact directly with the nodes in the tree.